Pest Management Fact Sheet #5037

 Clay A. Kirby, Insect Diagnostician

 The Japanese beetle, Popillia japonica, is a scarab beetle about 3/8“ long.
 The head and thorax are metallic green and the elytra (outer wing covers) are copper-colored.
-Adult feeding damage appears as lacey leaves.
+Adult feeding damage appears as lacy leaves.
 The Japanese beetle feeds on over 400 plants including rose, raspberry, bean, grape and blueberry.
 The adults are good fliers and can move from one area to another in large swarms.
-When threatened, adults will feign death, dropping from the plant.
+When threatened, adults will feign death, dropping from the plant and often flying away mid-drop.

-The larval stage is a C-shaped white grub similar in appearance to the June beetle, rose chafer and European chafer.
+The larval stage is a C-shaped white grub similar in appearance to the grubs of the June beetle, rose chafer and European chafer.
 Japanese beetle grubs can be a major turf pest.
-A good indicator of a white grub infestation is skunks digging up the lawn.
-White grub treatment threshold is typically 8-10 grubs per square foot.
+A good indicator of a white grub infestation is skunks and crows digging up the lawn.
+The Japanese beetle white grub ‘treatment threshold’ is typically 8-10 grubs per square foot, at which point treatment is warranted.

-Japanese beetle white grub management is best timed when the white grubs are small and feeding in the turf root zone.
-In New England, beneficial nematodes (best application time: last three weeks of August) have been shown to be somewhat effective in managing white grubs, whereas milky spore has had spotty results and is not recommended.
+Japanese beetle white grub management efforts are most effective when control agents are in place when the white grubs are small and feeding in the turf root zone.
+In New England, beneficial nematodes (best application time: last three weeks of August) have been shown to be somewhat effective in managing white grubs.
+Milky spore has given spotty results and is not recommended.

-Insecticides such as imidacloprid (Merit) or halofenozide are also an option to consider (best results obtained from June or July application).
-Targeting the grub stage in hope of relief from the adult beetle often leads to disappointment.
+White grub insecticides, such as chlorantraniliprole (GrubEx1®), most effective when applied mid-April through May, imidacloprid (Merit®) or halofenozide are also options to consider (best results obtained from a June or July application).
+Targeting the grub stage in hopes of relief from the adult beetles often leads to disappointment.

 Be sure to read and follow label instructions on all management tools (traps, nematodes, and insecticides).